 Suddenly, that little puppy now weighs 65 pounds and seems to be getting bigger by the day.

-The beautiful lawn and garden is now a disaster zone with holes everywhere and chewed dog toys littering the yard.
+The beautiful lawn and garden are now a disaster zone, with holes everywhere and chewed dog toys littering the yard.
 That favorite outdoor chair now belongs to Fido.

 Watch out, Fido is now taking over the bed…